tim-kos/node-retry/Readme.md

 ## Tutorial

-The example below will retry a potentially failing `dns.resolve` operation 1 times using an exponential backoff strategy.
-With the default settings, this works out to about ~17.03 minutes of retrying the operation.
+The example below will retry a potentially failing `dns.resolve` operation `10` times using an exponential backoff strategy.
+With the default settings, this means the last attempt is made `34 minutes and 7 seconds` after the first one.

 ``` javascript
 var dns = require('dns');